Robert-LC/EasyApply/README.md

+## EasyApply

+React/NextJS customizable dashboard that saves you precious time and keystrokes when applying for jobs.

-## Description
+## Motivation

+Applying for jobs is time-consuming, and as a programmer we learn early, **DON'T REPEAT YOURSELF.**
+Well when applying for jobs you do that over and over, typing your name, email, and LinkedIn URL repeatedly and it gets tiring.
-EasyApply is a ReactJS application designed to streamline the job application process.
-Applying for jobs can be time-consuming, especially when you have to repeatedly enter the same information across different application platforms.
-EasyApply aims to simplify this process by providing a centralized platform where users can store their commonly used application details and quickly copy them to the clipboard for easy pasting.
+EasyApply is a centeralized dashboard where users can store their commonly used application details and quickly copy them to the clipboard for easy pasting.

+Use it with a second screen and watch how fast your muscle memory kicks into the locations of the "Copy to Clipboard" buttons.

 ## Features